 If you want to stay healthy and mobile well into old age, start walking today—even if you’ve already edged into “old age.”

-That’s the conclusion of a report from the Lifestyle Interventions and Independence for Elders (LIFE) trial, published online yesterday in the Journal of the American Medical Association.
+That’s the conclusion of a report from the Lifestyle Interventions and Independence for Elders (LIFE) trial.
 The trial included more than 1,600 men and women between the ages of 70 and 89.
 None exercised regularly, and all were relatively frail.
 Half were randomly assigned to an exercise program that included daily walking plus strength and balance exercises.
 The other half took part in education workshops on healthy aging that included some gentle stretching routines.

 After 2½ years, the volunteers in the exercise group were 28% less likely to have become disabled (defined by the inability to walk about 400 yards without help) compared to those in the education group.
 They were also 18% less likely to have had any episode of physical disability.